 The fair values of cash and cash equivalents, receivables, inventories, accounts payable and accrued expenses approximate carrying value because of the short period of time to maturity.
 The fair values of line of credit agreements and long-term debt approximate carrying value because the related rates of interest approximate current market rates.
 The fair value of convertible debentures approximates carrying value because the effective interest rate, taking into account recorded debt discounts, approximates current market rates.
-The fair value of redeemable common stock approximates carrying value since these shares are not freely tradable in any public markets.
-If the redeemable shares become freely tradable, the fair value of such shares may differ from the carrying value based on the value of the shares as determined in the public equity markets.
+Prior to December 31, 2005, the fair value of redeemable common stock approximated carrying value since these shares were not tradable in any public equity markets.
+At December 31, 2005, the estimated fair value of the redeemable shares was \$2.9 million, based on the closing price of the Company's common stock on that date.